hosseinsalahi/cnoe-workshop/build-your-own-internal-developer-platform-with-cnoe/docs/07-ci-example-with-argo-workflow.md

 ### Deployment Review

-In the entity page, on CI/CD tab, and it should say running or succeeded:
+In the entity page, on the CI/CD tab, it should say running or succeeded:
 - You can click the name in the card to go to the Argo Workflows UI to view more details about this workflow run.
-- When prompted to log in, click the login button under single sign on.
+- When prompted to log in, click the login button under single sign-on.
-- [Argo Workflows](https://cnoe.localtest.me:8443/argo-workflows/workflows/argo?&limit=50) is configured to use SSO with Keycloak allowing you to login with the same credentials as Backstage login.
+- [Argo Workflows](https://cnoe.localtest.me:8443/argo-workflows/workflows/argo?&limit=50) is configured to use SSO with Keycloak, allowing you to log in with the same credentials as Backstage login.
 - We can also verify the deployment by checking the resources created in our kind cluster:

 ```bash